Foundation Plant Services Banner

 Source USDA-ARS National Clonal Germplasm Repository in Davis, California

 Comments Zweigelt-rebe 01 came to Foundation Plant Services in 2009 from the USDA-ARS National Clonal Germplasm Repository in Davis, California, where the accession is maintained as DVIT 2692.
 The plant material was originally donated to the NCGR in 1997 by Ray Johnson of the Saanichton Plant Quarantine Center (now the Canadian Food Inspection Agency) in Sidney, British Columbia.
-The original plant material successfully completed disease testing in 2011 and was released with Provisional status.
-A tissue-cultured version of this selection has qualified for the Russell Ranch Foundation Vineyard (see Zweigelt-rebe 01.1).
+The original plant material successfully completed disease testing for the California Grapevine Registration & Certification Program in 2011.
+Zweigelt-rebe 01 underwent microshoot tip tissue culture therapy at FPS in 2009.
+That treated material successfully completed testing to qualify for the Russell Ranch Foundation Vineyard in 2013 and was planted there as Zweigelt-rebe FPS 01.1.